mkdocs/mkdocs/docs/index.md

 **MkDocs is currently still in development.**

-We're progressing quickly, but the documentation still needs filling in, and theres a few rough edges.
+We're progressing quickly, but the documentation still needs filling in, and there are a few rough edges.
 The 1.0 release is planned to arrive in the next few months.

 ---